benjaminweymouth/WealthSimpleCaseStudy/README.md

 ## Overview and Origin

-* Name of company: WealthSimple
+* Name of company: WealthSimple.
+On the TSX, they are listed as

 * When was the company incorporated?